nsb002/sudoku-solver/README.md

         * P.S.
 This is hosted on [GitHub Pages](https://pages.github.com/)

 ### Why use that? ###
-* Because it's a web-based app
+* Because it's a web-based app!
     * It can be added to your phone's home page
-    * It doesn't need an internet connection once installed
+    * It doesn't need an internet connection once "installed"

 ### Is that fun? ###
 * To have some fun, try to solve the [World's hardest sudoku](http://www.telegraph.co.uk/science/science-news/9359579/Worlds-hardest-sudoku-can-you-crack-it.html)
-    * For the lazy ones
+    * For the lazy ones:
         * Open up a JavaScript console in your browser, paste that and hit `Solve Grid`

         ```javascript